slashdotdash/stateless/README.md

 	    .Permit(Trigger.HungUp, State.OffHook)
 	    .Permit(Trigger.PhoneHurledAgainstWall, State.PhoneDestroyed);

-In addition to the StateMachine.State property, which will report the precise current state, an IsInState(State) method is provided.
-IsInState(State) will take substates into account, so that if the example above was in the OnHold state, IsInState(State.Connected) would also evaluate to true.
+In addition to the StateMachine.State property, which will report the precise current state, an `IsInState(State)` method is provided. `IsInState(State)` will take substates into account, so that if the example above was in the OnHold state, `IsInState(State.Connected)` would also evaluate to `true`.

 ##Entry/Exit Events